Kyf4007/DeepH-HONPAS/README.md

 For preprocess, train, and inference, please edit the .ini files in the deeph/scripts/ directory and run the following commands.
 All .ini files need to be edited.
 Template .ini files appear as "preprocess_default.ini" and so on.
 Here are the commands for using DeepH with HONPAS.
-To prepare the dataset, we recommend using the preprocess.ini in the deeph/scripts/ directory.
+To prepare the dataset, we recommend editing the preprocess_default.ini in the deeph/scripts/ directory.
 Set the paths for 'raw_dir' and 'processed_dir' and run:
 ```
 deeph-preprocess --config preprocess.ini
 ```